MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsExternalAccessPolicy.md

 Note that these policies can only be created at the site or the per-user scope; you cannot create a new policy at the global scope.
 In addition, you can have only one external access policy per site: if the Redmond site already has been assigned an external access policy you cannot create a second policy for the site.

-The following parameters are not applicable to Skype for Business Online: Description, EnableXmppAccess, Force, Identity, InMemory, PipelineVariable, and Tenant
+The following parameters are not applicable to Microsoft Teams of Skype for Business Online: Description, EnableXmppAccess, Force, Identity, InMemory, PipelineVariable, and Tenant

 ## EXAMPLES